Not a day goes by where I don’t use essential oils.

 When we get angry it can be hard to calm ourselves down, especially when we’re in the middle of a temper tantrum.
 But the first thing to remember is to breathe.
 Once we start breathing, why not inhale some oils that can help you calm down?
 Essential oils for anger issues include: lavender, chamomile, bergamot, neroli, orange or another favourite of mine, palo santo.

 It can be difficult to calm ourselves when we are feeling anxious but the first thing to remember, just as I mentioned above is to breathe.
 Anxiety can cause shallow breathing which does not help our ability to think clearly.
 Again soothing oils may help you calm down.
 Try lavender, chamomile, jasmine, frankincense or ylang ylang.
+Meditation is also a great way to treat anxiety.

 Trying to focus on an exam or on a task at work can sometimes be difficult when our mind is wandering all over the place.
 Oils like basil, rosemary, cinnamon and cypress can bring us back to the present moment and the task at hand.